vmware-tanzu/pinniped/proposals/1113_ldap-ad-web-ui/README.md

 1. The supervisor receives an authorization request.
    1. If the client_id param is not "pinniped-cli", and it includes username and password via the custom headers, reject the request.
    2. If the request does not include the custom username/password headers, assume we want to use the webpage login.
-   3. Some day we may want to allow specifying the idp name and type as request parameters, but for now we do not have multiple idps.
+   3. Today, the CLI specifies the IDP name and type as request parameters, but the server currently ignores these since the Supervisor does not allow multiple idps today.
+This could be enhanced in the future to use the requested IDP when the params are present, and to show another UI page to allow the end user to choose which IDP when the params are not present.
+This leaves room for future multiple IDP support in this flow, however, the details are outside the scope of this proposal.
    4. Encode the request parameters into a state param like is done today for the `OIDCIdentityProvider`.
       In addition to the values encoded today (auth params, upstream IDP name, nonce, csrf token and pkce), encode the upstream IDP type.